ChinemeremChukwudire/hello-world/README.md

 # hello-world
 Just another repository.

-Hello, I am Chinemerem Chukwudire.
+Hello, I am Chinemerem Chukwudire from Nigeria.
 I am a UI/UX designer in training with HNG.
 I love UI design and hope to make out the best of this training.